 It’s also tempting for a betrayed spouse to seek punishment instead of reconciliation.
 Forgiveness lets go of the right to exact payment for an offense, but for some spouses the desire is to “make them feel my pain.”
 So, they become police officers in their own home, constantly scouting out evidence of wrong in their spouse, investigating, presenting evidence and enforcing “jail time.”
 This makes the ultimate goal revenge rather than forgiveness, and the process of policing does not help a betrayed spouse learn to forgive adultery.
 Understanding the importance of accountability, some counselors may be inclined to let this practice continue, but they are setting up their counselees for a future of distrust and bitterness.
 Good counselors will restrict, as best they can, the level of responsibility a betrayed spouse has for their loved one’s accountability.
 Counselors should hold the betrayer accountable and do the appropriate investigation on behalf of the betrayed spouse, freeing them up to move toward forgiveness.

 Forgiving adultery is essential for healing, not just for the marriage but for the betrayed spouse himself or herself.
 The sad reality in our fallen world is that not all marriages survive.
 Forgiving adultery and reconciliation are not the same thing.
 A betrayed spouse may be ready to forgive, but unless the betrayer repents, there can be no reconciliation (Luke 17:3).
 Adultery can be devastating to a marriage, and spouses sometimes refuse to give up their illicit relationships.
 The victim of the betrayal can find peace and progress through the development of a forgiving heart.
 Good counselors must help them develop such hearts slowly, over time and in the right ways.

 How have you helped spouses after the discovery of an affair?

-Originally appeared here on the Biblical Counseling Coalition site.
+This article on forgiving adultery originally appeared here on the Biblical Counseling Coalition site.